BlessingenaJEtukudo/DSA-Microsoft-Excel-Project/README.md

 - Even out promotional efforts and consider targeted discounts to underperformed categories to boost visibility  because of the imbalance shown in the Number of products with 50% discount and categories with highest discounts

+##VISUALS: Screenshot preview of the Ms Excel Dashboard and worksheet